-CHM 221: Organic Chemistry
+CHM 221: Organic Chemistry I

 This is the first course in a two-semester sequence.
-Topics include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for aliphatic, alicyclic, and aromatic compounds with special emphasis on reaction mechanisms, spectroscopy, and stereochemistry.
-Laboratory is required and will include the synthesis and confirmation of representative organic compounds with emphasis on basic techniques.
+Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for aliphatic compounds with special emphasis on reaction mechanisms and stereochemistry.
+Laboratory is required and will include common organic chemistry techniques.

-Credits: 4 Lab Hours: 1 Theory Hours: 3 Prerequisites: CHM 112
+hours: 4 Lab Hours: 1 Theory Hours: 3 Prerequisites: CHM 112